Complaints and Appeals

-A response, including explanation and resolution, will be provided within 20 working days of the case being assigned (i.e. the date of the initial acknowledgement).
+A response, including an explanation and resolution, will be provided within 20 working days of the case being assigned (i.e. the date of the initial acknowledgement).
 However, where the complainant wishes his/her name to be withheld from an investigation, WE will not be able to provide information on the outcome other than to inform the complainant that the investigation has been completed.
 In some cases (such as especially complex or serious complaints), the investigation may take longer and in such instances, the complainant will be notified of the revised timescale.
-The outcome will be recorded and incorporated into WE’s Continual Improvement Plan.

-Following Stage 1, if a complaint remains unresolved, the complainant should notify the Director of Human Resources (Karen Ruckert at firstname.lastname@example.org or (914) 345-9463 ext.
-4225) in writing that he/she wishes to pursue the complaint to the next stage.
-Acknowledgement of further investigation will be provided to the complainant in writing within 3 working days, and the complainant will be notified of the individual responsible for the investigation.
+Following Stage 1, if a complaint remains unresolved, the complainant should notify the Chief Financial Officer (Kimberly Hoyt at firstname.lastname@example.org in writing that he/she wishes to pursue the complaint to the next stage.
+Acknowledgment of further investigation will be provided to the complainant in writing within 3 working days, and the complainant will be notified of the individual responsible for the investigation.
 WE will log the further complaint.

 Conflict of Interest

 As an APP, WE is required to identify to WSET and assist in managing or monitoring actual, potential and perceived conflicts of interest (‘Conflicts of Interest’) involving both APP staff and students.
 This policy complements WSET’s conflicts of interest policy and works to safeguard the integrity of WSET qualifications and promote confidence in WSET and WE processes and procedures.

 This policy applies to all WE staff and students and to any individual acting on behalf of WE

 A Conflict of Interest exists where an individual has interests or loyalties that could adversely influence their judgment, objectivity, or loyalty to WSET or WE when conducting activities associated with WSET qualifications.